malikgale/opensearchserver/_posts/2013-12-04-tutorial_en.markdown

 * **Index**: this is where documents are stored, sorted and analysed with several algorithms to allow quick search.
 * **Crawler**: web crawler explores websites to index their pages.
 It can follow every links that it finds and be limited to some patterns of URL only.
 It can read lots of types of document: web page, files, images, etc. There are also crawlers for filesystem and databases.
-* **Schema**: it is the structure of the index.
-It defines the fields of the indexed documents.
+* **Schema**: it is the index'structure.
+It defines the fields of indexed documents.
 * **Query**: queries are the full-text search queries.
 Several parameters can be configured in queries, specially which fields to search in, weight for each field, facets, snippets, etc.
 * **Facet**: facets are counter with filter, on particular fields.
 * **Snippet**: snippets are extracts of text that contain the searched keywords.